 4.3.
-Realization of Well-being using the 6G network
+Realization of Wellbeing using the 6G network

 As described in Chapter 3, 6G has six requirements: 1) extreme-high-speed and high-capacity communications, 2) extreme coverage extension, 3) extreme-low-power consumption and cost reduction, 4) extreme-low latency, 5) extreme-reliable communication and 6) extreme-massive connectivity and sensing.
-Although all of these requirements demand innovative technologies, the most significant technology for realizing Well-being is extreme-low latency.
-If a latency of less than 1 msec is achieved, it will be shorter than the response time of the human nervous system, which is approximately 20 msec, the time for any information conceived in the brain to be reflected in the body [4-8].
-Namely, the network will be able to respond faster than the human nervous system.
-Given these figures, it will be possible to extend human senses in the network by connecting the information of the brain and body with the network.
+All of these requirements demand innovative technologies, and extreme-low latency is the most significant technology for realizing Wellbeing.
+If the network can reduce the latency to 1 msec or less, its response speed will be faster than that of the human nervous system, which takes approximately 20 msec for information conceived in the brain to be reflected in the body.
+This means that the network will be able to augment human senses by connecting information of the brain and body to itself.